 Finally, the panel conversation discusses the intellectual relationship he sustained with other economists, such as Ludwig von Mises, as well as his link with the Chicago School of Economics and his incursions as an advisor to the Chilean government.

-William Ruger is research fellow in foreign policy studies at the Cato Institute; he is an assistant professor in the…
+William Ruger is research fellow in foreign policy studies at the…

 Nuestra misión es la enseñanza y difusión de los principios éticos, jurídicos y económicos de una sociedad de personas libres y responsables.